tonethar/IGME-110-Fall-2025/documents/p3-wireframe-feedback-form.md

 - Modify the questions below depending on the app and its specific tasks

 ### Task {Task Number}: {Specific Task Name/Goal}
-1. How easy was it to complete this task?
-(1 = Very Difficult, 5 = Very Easy)
+1. *How easy was it to complete this task?* (1 = Very Difficult, 5 = Very Easy)

-2. Did you understand what to do at every step?
-(Yes / No / Sometimes) If no or sometimes, please briefly explain:
+2. *Did you understand what to do at every step?* (Yes / No / Sometimes) *If no or sometimes, please briefly explain*:

-3. Were there any labels, icons, or words that were confusing or unclear?
+3. *Were there any labels, icons, or words that were confusing or unclear?*

-4. Did you hesitate or get stuck at any point?
-If so, where and why?
-(Open Text Field - critical for identifying pain points in the flow)
+4. *Did you hesitate or get stuck at any point?
+If so, where and why?*

-5. What did you expect to happen when you clicked/tapped on [Specific Element Name, e.g., the 'Submit' button on the last screen]?
+5. *What did you expect to happen when you clicked/tapped on* [Specific Element Name, ex the 'Submit' button on the last screen]?

 ---

+## V. Final Summary (Post-Task)
+1. *What did you like MOST about the structure and flow of the app?*

+2. *What did you like LEAST about the structure and flow of the app?*

+3. *Do you have any other suggestions or comments about the wireframe?*

+4. *If you had a MAGIC WAND and could add one feature to this application that would make adopting a pet easier for you, what would it be?*